Published July 2024. Last updated June 2025.

 To make the guidelines as trustworthy as possible, it was important to minimise or eliminate conflicts of interest on the Expert Committee and Working Group.

-- submitting potentially relevant systematic reviews during public calls for evidence
+- submitting potentially relevant systematic reviews and primary studies during public calls for evidence

 - commenting on the draft guidelines.